Libensemble/libensemble/docs/executor/overview.rst

 ..     ...

-Users who wish to poll only for manager kill signals and timeouts don't necessarily need to construct a polling loop like above, but can instead use an the ``Executor`` built-in ``polling_loop()`` method.
+Users who wish to poll only for manager kill signals and timeouts don't necessarily need to construct a polling loop like above, but can instead use the ``Executor`` built-in ``polling_loop()`` method.
 An alternative to the above simulation function may resemble: